List of countries by pharmaceutical exports

-The following is a list of countries by pharmaceutical exports.
+The following is a list of countries by pharmaceutical exports, using the Harmonized System code 30.

 Global sales from exported drugs and medicines by country total US$371.3 billion in 2018.
 Overall the value of drugs and medicine exports grew by an average 5.80% for all exporting countries since 2014 when drugs and medicines shipments were valued at $344.1 billion.
 Year over year, there was a 7.9% uptick from 2017 to 2018.

-Among continents, European countries sold the highest dollar value worth of exported drugs and medicines during 2018 with shipments from Europe totaling $295.8 billion or 79.70% of the global total.
+Among continents, European countries sold the highest dollar value worth of exported drugs and medicines during 2018 with shipments from Europe totalling $295.8 billion or 79.70% of the global total.
 In second place were Asian pharmaceutical exporters at 10.70% while 8.10% of worldwide drugs and medicine shipments originated from North America.

 Smaller percentages came from drugs and medicines suppliers in Latin America (0.7%) excluding Mexico but including the Caribbean, Oceania (0.5%) led by Australia and New Zealand, then Africa (0.2%).

-The 4-digit Harmonized Tariff System code prefixes for drugs and medicines are:
+The 4−digit Harmonized Tariff System code prefixes for drugs and medicines are: